getphyllo/phyllo-connect-reactnative/README.md

 const config = {
   clientDisplayName: clientDisplayName, // the name of your app that you want the creators to see while granting access
-  environment: PhylloEnvironment.sandbox, // the mode in which you want to use the SDK,  `sandbox` or `production`
+  environment: 'sandbox', // the mode in which you want to use the SDK,  `sandbox` or `production`
   userId: userId, // the unique user_id parameter returned by Phyllo API when you create a user (see https://docs.getphyllo.com/docs/api-reference/reference/openapi.v1.yml/paths/~1v1~1users/post)
   token: token,
   workPlatformId: workPlatformId, // (optional) the unique work_platform_id of a specific work platform, if you want the creator to skip the platform selection screen and just be able to connect just with a single work platform